verrazzano/docs/content/en/docs/applications/workloads/coherence/coherence.md

 When you apply the Component YAML  file shown previously, Kubernetes will create a `component.oam.verrazzano.io` resource, but the Coherence cluster will not be created until you create the ApplicationConfiguration resource, which references the Coherence component.
-When the application is created, Verrazzano creates a Coherence custom resource for each cluster, which is subsequently processed by the Coherence operator, resulting in a new cluster.
-After a cluster is created, the Coherence operator will monitor the Coherence resource to reconcile the state of the cluster.
+When the application is created, Verrazzano creates a Coherence custom resource for each cluster, which is subsequently processed by the Coherence Operator, resulting in a new cluster.
+After a cluster is created, the Coherence Operator will monitor the Coherence resource to reconcile the state of the cluster.
 You can add a new Coherence workload to a running application, or remove an existing workload, by modifying the ApplicationConfiguration resource, and adding or removing the Coherence component.